 Password managers have largely solved this problem.

-- Users share their passwords or generic user accounts are used.
+Users share their passwords and/or user accounts.

 It's natural for humans to follow the path of least resistance so you could argue that it's natural for users to share passwords or user accounts so that tasks can be completed more quickly.